-- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details): - (a) Date of creation or acquisition of the capital asset(s) Not Applicable - (b) Amount of CSR spent for creation or acquisition of capital asset Not Applicable - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. Not Applicable - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset). - Not Applicable

-11. Specify the reason(s), if the company has failed to spent two per cent of the average net profit as per section 135(5): Not Applicable.
+- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details): - (a) Date of creation or acquisition of the capital asset(s) Not Applicable - (b) Amount of CSR spent for creation or acquisition of capital asset Not Applicable - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. Not Applicable - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).
+Not Applicable - 11.
+Specify the reason(s), if the company has failed to spent two per cent of the average net profit as per section 135(5): Not Applicable.

-Mr. P R Tripathi Chairman of CSR Committee DIN: 000376429 Dr. Kailash Gupta Director DIN: 00054045
+Mr. P R Tripathi Independent Director Chairman of CSR Committee DIN: 000376429 Dr. Kailash Gupta Director Member of CSR Committee DIN: 00054045

-Place: Secunderabad Date: August 03, 2022
+Place: Secunderabad Date: 01.09.2023